Uberi/University-Notes/PHIL145/PHIL145.md

 * It is often reasonable to accept premises for the sake of argument, even if we do not know they are true.
 * We often accept a premise if it is supported by a cogent argument, or if it is a necessary truth, a piece of common knowledge, supported by testimony, or appropriate appeal to authority.
 * We often reject a premise if it is refutable with other knowledge, or if it is a necessary falsehood, contradictory to other premises, or relies on the truth of the conclusion to be true.
+* The acceptability of premises is highly dependent on the person.
+We rely very heavily on the testimony of others to form our beliefs.

 We then evaluate the relevancy of the premises: